 Section A - Introduction

 This Focus Note has been prepared as a briefing note in the form of frequently asked questions to help surveyors instructed by Managing Trustees of Methodist property to understand their client and to prepare the Qualified Surveyor’s Report (QSR) required under s.119(1) of the Charities Act 2011 (2011 Act).
-This Focus Note is to be read in conjunction with the QSR Focus Note.
+This Focus Note is to be read in conjunction with the QSR Focus Note, the Template QSR and the article "New Template QSR and Instruction Letter".

 References in this Focus Note to “the Regulations” are to the Charities (Qualified Surveyor’s Reports) Regulations 1992.
 The Regulations are set out in Statutory Instrument 1992 No.2980.